 Green Alley Partnership

-DC Water through its DC Clean Rivers Project (DCCR) is partnering with DDOT on a green alley partnership to construct permeable pavement in one alley in Ward 2 within the Potomac River sewershed and six alleys in Wards 1 and 4 within the Rock Creek sewershed.
+DC Water through its DC Clean Rivers Project (DCCR) partnered with DDOT on a green alley partnership to construct permeable pavement in one alley in Ward 2 within the Potomac River sewershed and six alleys in Wards 1 and 4 within the Rock Creek sewershed.
 Permeable pavement is a Green Infrastructure (GI) technique that mimics natural conditions to capture (working like a sponge), filter and slow down stormwater runoff before it enters the combined sewer system.
 Other GI techniques include bioretention (rain gardens) and rain barrels, which are being implemented through other DCCR GI Projects.

-Residents and ratepayers will benefit through newly reconstructed alleys and by the implementation of GI helping to prevent combined sewer overflows (CSOs) into the Potomac River and Rock Creek.
+Residents and ratepayers benefit through newly reconstructed alleys and by the implementation of GI helping to prevent combined sewer overflows (CSOs) into the Potomac River and Rock Creek.

 The DCCR Project includes a system of tunnels and GI practices to reduce CSOs, a combination of sanitary sewage and stormwater going into our rivers during heavy rain events.